LCC-CIT/CS296N-CourseMaterials/TermProject/CS296N-TermProjectRequirements.md

 1. **Rich Media**

    Include some kind of interactive “rich” media.
 This could be as simple as images the user can click on, and/or various images that are displayed in response to user input.
-It could involve video or sound or jQuery animations, or some other media besides text.
+It could involve video, sound, jQuery animations, or some other media that's not text.

 2. **Data-driven**

    To be data-driven means that the content of one or more of your web pages contains content derived from information stored in a database.
    In addition:

    - Users should be able to enter data that will be stored in the database.
    - Some of the data entered by users should be visible to other users.